 The Greek say: A good captain is not made from calm seas.
 Thomas sailed many rough seas: Hardly dry behind the ears, he started working as a radio reporter and newsreader (Hessischer Rundfunk), presenter (regional programme of RTL) and shortly after that as editor and writer (ZDF-auslandsjournal).
 On the side, he finished his media, law and political science studies.
 In 1995, Thomas started up his own business as a film producer.
 His filmography comprises more than 100 long-form documentaries.

 Goethe said: The best education for a clever person is found in travel.
 Daniela would say: That is also where he makes his best films.
 Even before finishing her media, law and political science studies (“with distinction”), she travelled around the world.
 Starting in 1995, she took the camera with her.
 She brought home a lot of riveting documentaries, especially from Asia.
-But if you ask politely, Daniela reports from Germany as well – for example for 37°, planet e. or 3sat Wissenschaftsdoku.
+But Daniela gladly reports from Germany as well – for example for 37°, planet e. or 3sat Wissenschaftsdoku.

 When hard work meets talent – Franca’s position at DOCUVISTA is perfectly described by that.
 After finishing cultural and communication studies, she completed her education with a master’s degree in journalism.
 She frequently works at three or four films at the same time.
 When preparing those films, she calls people around the globe, speaking four languages fluently.
 She is rumoured to have called herself doing that – because she was traveling for shoots at the same time.